vardhan9/Academic-Success-Predictor/README.md

 # Academic-Success-Predictor
-End to End implementation: Python notebook to Deployment in AWS using CI/CD pipelines
+End to End implementation: Python notebook to Deployment in AWS (Elastic Beanstalk) using CI/CD pipelines